AmberAntSoftware/SDL2_2D_Codebase/README.md

 RES_setWindowSize(800,600);
 ```

-Center it after setting the size, otherwise will be off-center
+Center it after setting the size, otherwise it will be off-center
 ```
 RES_centerWindow();
 ```